pacak/bpaf/docs/_todo/theory/index.md

 - objects don't expose any information other than the name and only serve as start and end points for morphisms
 - morphisms must compose with associative composition
 - there must be an *identity morphism* for every object that maps the object to itself

+In plain English this means objects are just boring points with no information as far as the category we are talking about is concerned, those points are connected with arrows and arrows can be composed as long as an object at the end of one arrow is the same object as the object at the beginning of the second arrow.

 A simple example of a category would be a category where objects are Rust types (here: `u8` ..
 `u64`) and morphisms are functions between those types (here: `a`, `b` and `c`):